Yes it's Hormones & No You’re Not Crazy

 “It is this discontent that has driven life steadily onward, out to the high seas."

-I want to help you to bear this discontent, to study the different flavors, to lighten the feelings and embrace, or at least tolerate them.
+I want to help you bear this discontent, study the different flavors, lighten the feelings and embrace, or at least tolerate them.
 These cycles so often hold just the lessons we need, even unexpectedly so.

 Our job as women is to change this narrative that tells us to show up exactly the same every single day.